History of the Berlin S-Bahn: Post-War

 After the end of the war, most of the depots in West Berlin were planned.
-There will be new stretches such as Jungfernheide – Spandau – Staaken/Falkensee, Lichterfelde Süd – Teltow, and also Grünau – Königs-Wusterhausen.
+New stretches were created, such as Jungfernheide – Spandau – Staaken/Falkensee, Lichterfelde Süd – Teltow, and also Grünau – Königs-Wusterhausen.
 The steam-powered suburban traffic was mostly withdrawn on the routes concerned until the new endpoint of the S-Bahn.

 Before the construction of the Berlin Wall, the Berlin S-Bahn continued to expand regularly:

 Cold War

 As relations between East and West began to sour with the coming of the Cold War, the Berlin S-Bahn soon became a victim of the hostilities.
 Although services continued operating through all occupation sectors, checkpoints were constructed on the borders with East Berlin and on-board "customs checks" were carried out on trains.
 From 1958 onward, some S-Bahn trains ran non-stop through the western sectors from stations in East Berlin to stations on outlying sections in East Germany so as to avoid the need for such controls.
 East German government employees were then forbidden to use the S-Bahn since it travelled through West Berlin.

 The western sectors of the city were physically cut off from East Germany on 13 August 1961, by what was later called the Berlin Wall, in a well-prepared plan to separate the two halves of the city – and at the same time, to divide the Berlin public transit network into two separate systems.

 Stadtbahn services were curtailed from both directions at Friedrichstraße station.
 This station was divided into two physically separated areas, one for eastern passengers and one for westerners.
 Although the station lay within East Berlin, western passengers could transfer between S-Bahn lines or to the U-Bahn without passing through border checks, much like passengers changing planes at an international airport.
 The GDR also operated an Intershop in the portion of the station with services to and from West Berlin, where persons arriving from West Berlin (again without passing through border controls) could buy luxury goods such as tobacco and alcoholic beverages at discounted prices (compared to prices in West Berlin), provided they paid in hard currency, in part because Intershop customers did not pay West German taxes on their purchases.
 The West Berlin authorities were aware of this situation but did not impose stringent customs controls on such purchases out of political considerations.
 Friedrichstraße station also became the main entry point for train and U-Bahn passengers from West Berlin into East Berlin.

 Similarly, selected sections on the Berlin S-Bahn together with the Ringbahn were cut at the borders of West and East Berlin; border fortifications such as a locked door were put up between the designated stations.
 These included: